How to day trip to Lake Bohinj from Bled or Ljubljana

-Too beautiful for a murder: day trip to Lake Bohinj
+Tips for planning a trip to Lake Bohinj

-The best way to get to Bohinj is by bus, as the closest train station (Bohinjska Bistrica) is 6.5km away from the lake itself.
+If you’re not hiring a car, it’s possible to reach Bohinj by bus, as the closest train station (Bohinjska Bistrica) is 6.5km away from the lake itself.
 Regular buses connect both Ljubljana and Lake Bled to a stop at Bohinjsko Jezero.
 Tickets can be bought for a few euros when boarding, and depending on the time of day, the bus can take between 40-60 minutes from Lake Bled, or 1 hour and 45 minutes from Ljubljana.

 Bus timetables and prices can be found online on the Arriva website.